Course Listing - by Instructor

 Paul Mladjenovic | is an educator, national speaker and author of Stock Investing for Dummies and the owner of RavingCapitalist.com.
 He has taught with MALT for over 25 years |

-Susie Moore | is a licensed professional counselor, with 8 years of experience working with teenagers and adults.
-She utilizes active listening skills with her clients on a daily basis, believes strongly in the power of these skills, and is eager to share her knowledge about this topic with others. |
+Susie Moore | is a licensed therapist, with 8 years of experience working with teenagers and adults.
+She utilizes active listening skills with her clients on a daily basis, believes strongly in the power of these skills, and is eager to share her knowledge about this topic with others.
+Susie is also teaching Journaling.
+She is a lifelong journal writer, and is eager to share her knowledge and experience with others. |

 Daniel Nemer | , L.O.M. is the owner of G-town Acupuncture with over 20 years experience as a licensed practitioner of Acupuncture, Chinese Herbal and Oriental Medicine.
 He has practiced various styles of Taiji (Tai Chi), Qigong, meditation and Yoga for over 30 years.
 Since September 2022 he has been studying Taiji Qigong Shibashi, the 18 movements, in the lineage of its creator Professor Lin Housheng and is certified to teach Sets 1 and 2. |